 What does Sate mean in Japanese?

-Sate [偖, 扨, 扠] is a conjunction or interjection (kandoushi) that conveys the idea of good, now and then.
-Usually used at the beginning of a sentence, before talking about a certain subject.
+Sate [偖, 扨, 扠] is a conjunction or interjection (kandoushi) that conveys the idea of well, now, and then.
+Generally used at the beginning of a sentence, before talking about a specific subject.

-If the conversation gets out of focus, or if we need to change the topic of the subject, or if it is necessary to highlight information, we can use “Sate”.
+If the conversation strays from the focus, or if we need to change the topic, or if it is necessary to highlight information, we can use “Sate”.

-In short, it is a conjunction to indicate a change of topic or a transition in a conversation.
+In summary, it is a conjunction to indicate a change of topic or a transition in a conversation.
 It is usually written in hiragana as a particle, without the use of kanji.

 What does Sate Sate Sate mean?

-The repetition "Sate Sate Sate" and its translation greatly resembles the English expression "Well, Well, Well" used when something surprising is discovered, caught someone in the act or does something before others imagine.
+The repetition “Sate Sate Sate” and its translation closely resembles the English expression “well, well, well” used when discovering something surprising, catching someone in the act, or accomplishing something before others imagine.

-Not common in Japanese, more common would be the double repetition (さてさて) used to express feelings of surprise or being impressed by something.
+It is not common in Japanese; the more common form would be the repetition twice (さてさて) used to express feelings of surprise or being impressed by something.

-It might indicate something like No, not at all.
+It can indicate something like No, no way.
 My God.
-Repetition is often used to increase the power and emphasis of the word, in Japanese it is called Jougo [畳語].
+The repetition is often used to increase the power and emphasis of the word, in Japanese it is called Jougo [畳語].

-Below we will list some related words derived from or dependent on sate, their meaning as well as some alternatives.
+Below we will list some related words derived from or dependent on sate, their meanings, and also some alternatives.

-- Well then - and also, furthermore, in that case, if so;
+- さては – and also, besides, then, in that case, if so;

-- さてこそ - As I thought; as expected;
+- さてこそ – Just as I thought; as expected;

 Expressions that use さて